royneary/mod_push/README.md

   include_subscription_count: true
 ```

-Users can set their configuration by including a form of `FORM_TYPE` "urn:xmpp:push:options" into the enable request.
+Users can set their configuration by including a form of `FORM_TYPE` `urn:xmpp:push:options` into the enable request.
 Note that this configuration is a per-user configuration that is valid for all resources.
-To send publish-options which are passed to the pubsub-service when publishing a notification an other form of `FORM_TYPE` "http://jabber.org/protocol/pubsub#publish-options" can be included.
+To send publish-options which are passed to the pubsub-service when publishing a notification an other form of `FORM_TYPE` `http://jabber.org/protocol/pubsub#publish-options` can be included.
 In this example it contains a secret a pubsub service might require as credential. mod_push's internal app server does require providing the secret obtained during registration.

 ```xml
 <iq type='set' to='example.net' id='x42'>